MicrosoftDocs/Viva/Viva/insights/Use/zoom.md

 ## Import and analyze in Power BI

-Your Workplace Analytics analyst needs to do the following to import the combined collaboration data into Power BI.
-After the import, you can analyze a combination of Zoom and Workplace Analytics collaboration metrics in the Ways of working assessment dashboard in Power BI.
+Your Viva Insights analyst needs to do the following to import the combined collaboration data into Power BI.
+After the import, you can analyze a combination of Zoom and Viva Insights collaboration metrics in the Ways of working assessment dashboard in Power BI.

 1. In the **Analyst**/**output** folder, double-click **WOW_Zoom_Integration.pbit** to run the template.